-A lipid disorder describes a condition in which you have high levels of low-density lipoprotein (LDL) and fats called triglycerides.
+A lipid disorder means that you have high levels of either low-density lipoprotein (LDL) cholesterol, or elevated levels of fats called triglycerides.

-People with high LDL cholesterol and high triglycerides are at an increased risk of developing heart disease.
+If you have high LDL cholesterol or high triglycerides, you probably have an increased risk for developing heart disease.

-There are two forms of cholesterol found in the body, high-density lipoprotein and low-density lipoprotein.
-High-density lipoprotein (HDL)—“good cholesterol”—protects the heart.
-This form of cholesterol transports harmful cholesterol out of the arteries.
+HDL, or “good cholesterol”, has a protective effect on your heart.
+HDL transports harmful cholesterol out of your arteries.
 Doctors usually recommend that you have a high level of HDL cholesterol.

-Low-density lipoprotein is also called “bad cholesterol.”
-It is made by the body and is also absorbed from cholesterol-rich foods such as red meat and full-fat dairy.
-Low-density lipoprotein (LDL) may fuse together with other fats and substances.
-This creates an obstruction in the arteries.
-This in turn leads to reduced blood flow, which can cause serious health complications.
+LDL, or “bad cholesterol”, is made by your body and also absorbed from cholesterol-rich foods such as red meat and dairy.
+LDL can combine with other fats and substances, creating blockages in your arteries.
+This can reduce your blood flow and cause serious health problems.

-A triglyceride is a type of fat that is ingested from the food we eat and produced by the body when excess calories are converted to fat for storage.
-Like all fat in the body, some is necessary for the proper functioning of cells, but too much is unhealthy.
+A triglyceride is a type of fat you get from the food you eat.
+Your body also produces it when it converts excess calories to fat for storage.
+Some triglycerides are necessary for the proper cell functions, but too much is unhealthy.
 People with high cholesterol often have a raised level of triglycerides.

-Foods that contain a “bad fat” called saturated fat can cause an increase in cholesterol.
-Saturated fat is a solid at room temperature.
-It is naturally found in animal-based foods such as cheese, milk, butter, and steak.
-Some plant-based foods such as palm oil and coconut oil contain saturated fats.
+Foods that contain saturated fat can cause an increase in cholesterol.
+Saturated fat is mostly found in animal-based food products such as:

-Trans fat (trans-fatty acids) are fats that have undergone a hydrogenation process.
-Some trans fats are also found in animal products.
-These fats are normally found in peanut butter, margarine, and potato chips.
+Transfats, or trans-fatty acids, have undergone a hydrogenation process.
+Some transfats are found in animal products.
+These fats are often found in peanut butter, margarine, and potato chips.

-Foods that are high in these two substances lower HDL levels and increase LDL levels.
-This decreases your defenses against heart disease and stroke and increases your risk for developing these conditions.
+Foods high in these two fats lower HDL levels and increase LDL levels.
+This decreases your defenses against heart disease and stroke, increasing your risk of developing these conditions.

-High triglycerides are caused by high levels of cholesterol, heart disease, and diabetes.
-High blood cholesterol levels can come from:
+High levels of cholesterol, heart disease, and diabetes cause high triglycerides.
+High blood cholesterol levels can result from:

 - metabolic syndrome